UoM-MSc-Robotics-2024-Team-1/t1_object_detection/README.md

 ```
 The script supports several optional arguments:

 `--weights`: Set the model path or triton URL.
 Default is pre-configured to a specific path.
-Change this to where your model's weights are stored.
+Change this to where your model's weights are stored：

 ```python
 python detect.py --weights path/to/your/model_weights.pt
 ```

 `--source`: Define the source of the input.
 It can be a file path, directory, URL, glob pattern, or a camera ID ('0' for webcam).
-The default is 6, adjust as needed.
+The default is 6, adjust as needed：

 ```python
 python detect.py --source yourimage.jpg
 ```

 `--data`: Specify the dataset configuration file path (dataset.yaml).
-The default path is set; update it according to your dataset or configuration file's location.
+The default path is set; update it according to your dataset or configuration file's location：

 ```python
 python detect.py --data path/to/your/dataset.yaml